config-syncer/config-syncer/docs/reference/kubed_snapshot.md

 ```
       --backup-dir string   Directory where YAML files will be stored
-      --context string      The name of the kubeconfig context to use
+      --context string      Name of the kubeconfig context to use
   -h, --help                help for snapshot
       --sanitize             Sanitize fields in YAML
 ```